 For most students who choose to study in the United States, a homestay experience proves among the most rewarding they’ll ever experience.
 Not only does it present a unique opportunity for them to experience American lifestyle and culture while pursuing their academic aspirations, it also affords them the opportunity to improve their English language skills.
 It is a wonderful way for them to meet new friends from all over the world while enjoying the comfort and security of living with a local, caring family.

 Homestay Florida has accommodated students from China, Japan, Taiwan, Germany, Serbia, Croatia, and Israel – just to name a few!
 Homestay Florida strives to make your student hosting experience a memory of a lifetime, and we look forward to making you a valued part of our extended family!

 Your American Homestay Student / Athlete

 Homestay Florida regularly works in conjunction with international student placement agencies to carefully select all of its students for homestay through a rigorous screening and orientation process.
 We acquire detailed personal profiles for students and prospective host families alike, and match homestay opportunities accordingly.

 Host Family FAQs

 - How can we become a host family?

 - What are the requirements of hosting an International Student?

 - What is the monthly stipend amount?

 - Is the income I receive taxable?

-- Are we required to pick up our student at the airport?
+- Are we required to provide airport transportation?

 - Should we provide the student with house rules?

 - How long will the student stay with us?

 - What if the student damages something in our home?

 - Do we have to provide internet access?

 - How many students can I host at the same time?

 - I am not a native English speaker.
 Can I be a host family?